nav-left cat-right

 Don’t wait for all of these descriptors to be in place before you provide some training, tools or guidance.
 Pride and hurt feelings can erect a barrier.
 Simply sitting next to your child in patient silence can make that wall crumble.
 However, if you see many of these descriptors missing, give him more time to soften.
 Once the wall is down, you can proceed with your “teachable moment.”

-• Talking about what lead up to the problem
+• Talk about what lead up to the problem

-• Identifying what “alternate routes” he could have taken along the way that would have changed the outcome
+• Identify what “alternate routes” he could have taken along the way that would have changed the outcome

-• Reinforcing a foundational family value or truth
+• Reinforce a foundational family value or truth

-• Revealing some of your own struggles as a child in the same area and how you learned from it (of course, you will need to use discretion when revealing personal information)
+• Reveal some of your own struggles as a child in the same area and how you learned from it (of course, you will need to use discretion when revealing personal information)

 • Melanie,